Quick answer

 - Gifts: Certain gifts given during your lifetime can be exempt from inheritance tax if they meet specific conditions.

-Understanding these exemptions and allowances is crucial for minimizing the inheritance tax burden on your estate.
+Understanding these exemptions and allowances is crucial for reducing your inheritance tax exposure on your estate.
 It’s also important to review your estate plan regularly to ensure it remains aligned with your wishes and the current tax regulations.

 Spousal Exemption Explained

-Spousal exemption is a crucial aspect of inheritance tax in the UK, allowing for tax-free transfers between spouses.
+Spousal exemption is a crucial aspect of inheritance tax in the UK, allowing for outside the scope of IHT transfers between spouses.
 This exemption means that when one spouse dies, they can leave their entire estate to the surviving spouse without incurring inheritance tax charges.

 What Does Spousal Exemption Cover?